AlienCowEatCake/sylpheed-windows/README.md

 ## About Sylpheed for Windows
 This project provides unofficial builds of Sylpheed with updated libraries and toolchain:
 * Support for native 64-bit
+* Support for native ARM64 (experimental)
 * Support for spell checking (Windows 8+)
 * Support for native Windows toast notifications (Windows 8+)
 * Support for color emoji and other features of modern unicode